Iranian Journal of War and Public Health

 Rights and permissions

-1- Nursing and Midwifery Care Research Center, Isfahan University of Medical Sciences, Isfahan, Iran , s_dorri86@yahoo.com
+3- Nursing and Midwifery Care Research Center, Isfahan University of Medical Sciences, Isfahan, Iran

-2- PhD Candidate, Department of Health Care Management, Faculty of Health, Tehran Medical Science, Islamic Azad University, Tehran, Iran
+4- Department of Health Care Management, Tehran Medical Science Campus (TM.C.), Islamic Azad University, Tehran, Iran

-Methods: The study comprised three phases: (1) production of chitosan-impregnated gauze from shrimp shell-derived chitosan; (2) design and fabrication of a self-aid tourniquet modeled on modern military designs; and (3) final product packaging.
-The pack includes hemostatic gauze, a tourniquet, and Surgifix (an elastic tubular net bandage), all contained in a lightweight, durable pouch.
+Materials & Methods: The study comprised three phases, including the production of chitosan-impregnated gauze from shrimp shell-derived chitosan, the design and fabrication of a self-aid tourniquet modeled on modern military designs, and final product packaging.
+The pack included hemostatic gauze, a tourniquet, and Surgifix (an elastic tubular net bandage), all contained in a lightweight, durable pouch.

-Findings: The developed pack demonstrated feasibility for sterile production and assembly, with chitosan yields of 5–15 g per 100 g of shrimp shells.
-The tourniquet prototype weighed 300 g, exceeding commercial models but achieving functional self-application.
+Findings: The developed pack demonstrated feasibility for sterile production and assembly, with chitosan yields of 5-15g per 100g of shrimp shells.
+The tourniquet prototype weighed 300g, exceeding the weight of commercial models but achieving functional self-application.
 Packaging ensured a 9-month shelf life under sterilization.

-Conclusions: The AJA hemostatic pack represents a low-cost, indigenous solution for prehospital hemorrhage control, promoting self-sufficiency in emergency medical systems.
-Further validation through animal models and clinical trials is recommended.
+Conclusion: The AJA hemostatic pack represents a low-cost, indigenous solution for prehospital hemorrhage control, promoting self-sufficiency in emergency medical systems.

 Keywords: